invertedv/testGo/docs/buildData.md

 goMortgage will pull stratified and simple random samples from the source loan-level database and join the result to non-loan data.

+goMortgage comes set up to work with the
+<a href="https://pkg.go.dev/github.com/invertedv/fannie" target="_blank" rel="noopener noreferrer" >fannie</a>
-goMortgage comes set up to work with the [fannie](https://pkg.go.dev/github.com/invertedv/fannie) and [freddie](https://pkg.go.dev/github.com/invertedv/freddie) data built by the apps linked to.
+and [freddie](https://pkg.go.dev/github.com/invertedv/freddie) data built by the apps linked to.
 These tables have specific characteristics leveraged by goMortgage: